Arithmetic exponent pairs for algebraic trace functions and applications: Explicit estimates for sums of trace functions

-\begin{proof}[Sketch of the proof] Consider the case $\omega_0=1$ first.
-In such case, we may split the summation by periodicity: There are $[|I|/q\delta]$ complete intervals of length $q\delta$, each of which can contribute a complete exponential sum mod $q\delta$.
+\begin{proof}[Sketch of the proof] The case $\omega_0=0$ follows from Proposition \ref{prop:A-J>=1} immediately.
+In the case $\omega_0=1$, we may split the summation by periodicity: There are $[|I|/q\delta]$ complete intervals of length $q\delta$, each of which can contribute a complete exponential sum mod $q\delta$.
 The remaining part is of length $|I|-q\delta[|I|/q\delta]$, which would be equal to $|I|$ if $\omega_0=0.$ Each above complete sum is equal to

 by Riemann hypothesis for $K_p$ (Proposition \ref{prop:RH}).
 The total contribution from all complete sums is then